contao/docs/docs/dev/reference/widgets/file-tree.md

 {{% tab name="Image gallery" %}}

-An image gallery picker, allows picking multiple images, display them in the backend as gallery and be able to sort them.
+An image gallery picker, allows picking multiple images, display them in the back end as gallery and be able to sort them.

 ```php
 // ...